 When are lessons available?

 All lessons are by appointment only.
-They are currently offered every day of the week with the exception of Sunday.
+They are currently offered every day of the week with the exception of Sunday and usually Thursdays, though this is subject to change.
 Please contact us to learn more about availability.
 Please note that we typically do not hold lessons over the summer as it is dangerously hot to be outside for an extended period of time.

 Do you offer trail rides?